Pre-Collegiate Summer Program

 The Pre-Collegiate Summer Program gives riders the opportunity to learn about the world of competitive collegiate riding in both the IHSA and NCEA formats.
-Collegiate riding offers a unique opportunity to experience catch riding on many different types of horses, from school mounts to seasoned show horses.
-Collegiate riders are expected to be able to show off their equitation and bring out the best on horses large and small, lazy and forward.
-In addition, the IHSA and NCEA present a different show format than USHJA and IDA shows, and give athletes a chance to be part of a team.
+Collegiate riding is founded on catch riding: the ability to effectively ride many different types of horses, from school mounts to seasoned show horses.
+Collegiate riders are expected to be able to show off their equitation and bring out the best on horses regardless of the horse’s size, disposition, or background.
+In addition, competing in the IHSA and NCEA presents a different show format than USHJA and USEF shows, and gives athletes a chance to be part of a team.

-The unique nature of collegiate riding often leaves prospective students confused, and sometimes even unsure of not only what to look for in a college riding program, but also what to expect once they’re at college.
-Over the five days at the Red Barn, our hope is to give riders a taste of the collegiate riding experience to help them decide the right fit for their college riding experience and feel more prepared once there.
-Group sizes for our Pre-Collegiate Summer Program are between eight and ten riders each week.
+The goal of our Pre-Collegiate program is to give students a look at the various collegiate formats, and to share what they should look for in a college riding program, as well as what to expect once they’re at college.
+Over the five days at the Red Barn, we will give riders a taste of the collegiate riding experience to help them decide the right fit for their college riding experience, as well as to help them feel more prepared for try-outs, practices, and competition.

 Our program is constructed to allow participants chances to ride with a breadth of our collegiate coaching staff, interact with current and former student athletes, and (when time allows) even try new disciplines.
-It is also a time for independence and the chance to explore, try new things, and address personal strengths and weaknesses.
+It is also a time for independence and the chance to explore, try new things, and address personal strengths and weaknesses including how to work with horses that may be larger or smaller, faster or slower, or simply of a different discipline than the horse(s) you ride and show.
 We begin the week with an introduction and Q & A that is open to riders and their families, and we wrap up the week with sessions open for observation on Friday.
 But, for the majority of the program we ask parents, guardians, and coaches/trainers, to plan their own adventures on Campus or in the Bay Area, allowing students to participate independently.